Tree selection and planting

 tree selection guide.

-Small to medium sized trees (up to 50 feet) are appropriate.
+Small to medium sized trees (up to 50 feet in height at maturity) are appropriate.
 Plant trees with spreading

-crowns at least 25 feet away from wires, sidewalks and buildings; plant trees with
+crowns at least 25 feet away from electrical lines; plant trees with

-columnar or pyramidal forms at least 10 feet away.
+columnar or pyramidal forms at least 15 feet away from electrical lines.

-When landscaping, building a fence or other structure, please keep in mind that
+When landscaping or installing a fence -or other structure, keep in mind that

-transformers for underground lines.
+transformers for underground electrical lines.
 Please keep at least six feet clear in front

 of the opening side of the transformer.
-If the transformer fails and needs to be
+In the event of a transformer failure that requires repair or replacement,